Detection of astrophysical gravitational wave sources by TianQin and LISA: Intermediate mass ratio inspirals

 \textit{Mass ratio:} In \fref{fig:limri_dq} we show the relative error for the mass ratio.
 We see that for all detection scenarios, the SNR goes down for an increasing mass ratio while the error goes up.
 TianQin and the joint detection perform better than LISA by a factor of around five having a relative error of around $4\times10^{-6}$ compared to LISA's error of $2\times10^{-5}$ for $q=10$.
 For such a low mass ratio the SNR is relatively high being around 1500 in TianQin and 350 in LISA.
 For higher mass ratios of around 100, the SNR goes down to around 300 and 50 while the error goes up to roughly $2\times10^{-5}$ and $10^{-4}$ in TianQin and LISA, respectively.
 For even higher mass ratios of the order 1000, the SNR further goes down being around 10 in TianQin and the joint detection, and below 5 in LISA.
 The error in TianQin and the joint detection is then of the order $10^{-4}$ while it is of the order $10^{-3}$ in LISA.
-We point out that the decreasing SNR and increasing error for increasing mass ratios might be, at least partially, a consequence of the waveform used.
-We only consider spherical modes up to $l=5$~\cite{ruiz_alcubierre_2008} while for high mass ratios, it is expected that the signal distributes between hundreds or even thousands of modes and thus we are potentially missing a significant fraction of the signal.
+We point out that the decreasing SNR and increasing error for increasing mass ratios are (at least partially) a consequence of the waveform used.
+The waveform only contains spherical modes up to $l=5$~\citep{ruiz_alcubierre_2008} while for high mass ratios, it is expected that the signal distributes between hundreds or even thousands of modes and thus we are potentially missing a significant fraction of the signal.

 \textit{Inclination:} The absolute error in the inclination of the source is shown in \fref{fig:limri_diota}.
 We see that the joint detection again follows the behavior of TianQin closely with an error of around $2.5\times10^{-3}\pi$ for all inclinations considered.
 There is a low variation in the error but it is smaller than the change in the SNR which goes down from almost 330 for a face-on source ($\iota=0^\circ$) to around 150 for an edge-on source ($\iota=90^\circ$).
 In contrast, for LISA the variation in the SNR is relatively small having a value of around 50 for all inclinations while the error varies significantly between $10^{-2}\pi$ and $1.75\times10^{-2}\pi$ being the lowest for inclinations between $40^\circ$ and $50^\circ$ and the highest for a face-on source.
+Note that for a more realistic waveform that contains spherical modes beyond $l=5$ the detection accuracy for the inclination might further improve because the detection of higher modes is crucial to resolve the source's inclination.